 What to do in Palma de Mallorca today: agenda and events

-If, in addition to all the visits and plans that we suggest, you would like to consult the cultural and events agenda in Palma – free and paid – that will be held during your holidays on the island, we recommend that you have the Youthing Guide at hand.
+If, in addition to all the plans and visits to see in Palma de Mallorca that we have suggested, you would like to consult the cultural and events agenda in Palma – free and paid – that will be held during your holidays on the island, we recommend that you have the Youthing Guide at hand.

 Youthing is a complete guide of activities in Mallorca, published fortnightly, which you can consult and download free of charge in PDF format from their website.
 We are faithful to the magazine and leaf through it constantly, as it compiles information on all the concerts, celebrations, exhibitions, plays, presentations, children’s activities and much more in a very practical and convenient format.
 Be sure to check it out!